espressif/esp-modbus/docs/en/overview_messaging_and_mapping.rst

     - +/-5.0E-324 to +/-1.7E+308 is allowed.
     - Stored in four consecutive 16-bit register per IEEE754.
 The values can be stored with ABCDEFGH - BADCFEHG endianness.

-As showed in the table above the float and double types do not fit to the 16-bit register and reguire several consecutive registers be used to store the value.
+As showed in the table above the float and double types do not fit to the 16-bit register and require several consecutive registers be used to store the value.
 However, different manufacturers store the consecutive bytes in different order (not standardized).
 For example: The DCBA prefix means inversed Modbus format (BADC order on network format).

 .. list-table:: Table 2 Modbus byte order for extended types
   :widths: 3 28